 Summer work-study awards are made in late April.
 You must have submitted next year’s FAFSA, completed next year's financial aid file and be enrolled in at least six (6) credits for the summer and the following fall semester in order to be considered for summer work-study.

-Work-study pay is currently $15.87 per hour.
+Work-study pay is current Denver County minimum wage.
 Work-study student employees are paid every two weeks through direct deposit.
 Signed timesheets are required before payment is processed and a checking account is required.

-The maximum award for an academic year (fall/spring) is $12,000.
-This may vary based on government allocation and your own available unmet need (as determined by your FAFSA).
+Awards will vary from year to year based on government allocation and your own available unmet need (as determined by your FAFSA).
 You are not guaranteed to earn your entire award.
 You are limited to working no more than 20 hours per week, this includes spring break.